uniflow-kt/uniflow-kt/README.md

 ## Quick intro 🚸

-UniFlow help you write your app with states and events to ensure consistency through the time, and this with Coroutines.
+UniFlow help you write your app with a simple unidirectional data flow approach (think states and events) to ensure consistency through the time, and this with Kotlin Coroutines.

 UniFlow provides:
 * Smart way to write a Data flow in pure Kotlin
 * Android extensions to let you just focus on States & Events
 * Ready for Kotlin coroutines